Our Lapland vacations

 Swedish Lapland is inextricably linked to allemansrätten: the ‘right to roam’.
 Taking you practically as far north as Greenland, the services of expert guides are required throughout.
 That’s not only to navigate the wilderness, but to change up your route and activities depending on shifts in the weather, introduce you to Sámi reindeer herders and husky mushers, show you how to pluck a fish from a hole in an icy lake, or track moose by their hoof prints.
 Vacations in Swedish Lapland generally run in winter, when the nights are darkest and the snow is deepest on the ground.

-Types of vacations & vacations in Lapland
+Types of tours & vacations in Lapland

 Winter vacations are all about the packing – by which we mean packing snow together for snowball fights and packing loads of fun activities into every day including snowmobiling, ice fishing and husky sledding.
 But not packing lots of heavy coats and boots; these are provided for you.
 It doesn’t require any stretch of the imagination to picture Lapland as a favourite for family vacations, with ice hotels, reindeer farms and Father Christmas all helping to create magic memories.
 And whether you’re going in winter or summer, the wilderness and sense of freedom in Lapland is ideal for adventure vacations.